hacspec/hacspec-python/LANGUAGE.md

-The specs are currently written in a typed subset of python.
+The hacspec language is a typed subset of python.
+This file provides a rough description of the current language design.
 There's a library `speclib.py` that provides common functionality that can be used in any specification written in hacspec.
+We describe some of the functions provided by this library below (but their documentation needs to be improved.)

 ```
 Types t ::= int | bool | str